magnussolution/magnusbilling7/wiki/en/modules/methodPay/methodPay.rst

-.. _methodPay-payment_method:

-Payment methods
-"""""""""""""""

-We not write the description to this field.

 .. _methodPay-show_name:

-showName
+Show name
+"""""""""

+Name to show to user in the Buy Credit option.

+.. _methodPay-id_user:

+Username
 """"""""

-We not write the description to this field.

-.. _methodPay-id_use:

-We not write the description to this field.
+We did not write the description to this field.